 7. Reverse

 a.
-What would it look like if we change the sequence or attempt the opposite of what is suggested earlier?
+What would it look like if we changed the sequence or attempted the opposite of what was suggested earlier?

 b.
 How would this product be recognized after such a change?